-(1 - (contract price - lowest price)) x maximum points = points received lowest price
+(1 - (contract price - lowest price) ) x maximum points = points received lowest price

 For example, if the lowest total estimated contract price of all proposals is \$100, that proposal would receive the maximum allowable points for the price category.
-If the total estimated contract price of another proposal is \$105 and the maximum allowable points is 60 points, then that proposal would receive $(1 - ((105 - 100) / 100) \times 60 = 57 \text{ points}, \text{ or } 95\% \text{ of the maximum points}$.
+If the total estimated contract price of another proposal is \$105 and the maximum allowable points is 60 points, then that proposal would receive $(1 - ((105 - 100) / 100) \times 60 = 57 \text{ points}$ , or 95% of the maximum points.
 The lowest score a proposal can receive for this category is zero points (the score cannot be a negative number).
 The City will perform this calculation for each Proposal.

-2. Taxes and Fees.
+- 2. Taxes and Fees.
 Taxes and applicable local, state, and federal regulatory fees should not be included in the price proposal.
 Applicable taxes and regulatory fees will be added to the net amount invoiced.
 The City is liable for state, city, and county sales taxes but is exempt from Federal Excise Tax and will furnish exemption certificates upon request.
-All or any portion of the City sales tax returned to the City will be considered in the evaluation of proposals.
+All or any portion of the City sales tax returned to the City will be considered in the evaluation of proposals. - 3.
+Escalation.

-3. Escalation.
 An escalation factor is not allowed unless called for in this RFP.
 If escalation is allowed, proposer must notify the City in writing in the event of a decline in market price(s) below the proposal price.
-At that time, the City will make an adjustment in the Contract or may elect to re-solicit.
+At that time, the City will make an adjustment in the Contract or may elect to re-solicit. - 4.
+Unit Price.
+Unless the proposer clearly indicates that the price is based on consideration of being awarded the entire lot and that an adjustment to the price was made based on receiving the entire proposal, any difference between the unit price correctly extended and the total price shown for all items shall be offered shall be resolved in favor of the unit price.